 A mix of theological and political ideals, the Lady Justice figure, with her unbiased pre-democratic symbolism, is an emblem and theme for modern government.
 The Court House Gallery houses its own Lady Justice, a remnant of unknown provenance, representing historical origins and partial inspiration for Bonemap's Justicia exhibition.

-Virtue's personification romanticised the ideals of equal handed arbitration.
-It hides more harrowing stories identified with courthouse buildings.
+Virtue's personification of Justicia romanticises the ideals of equal handed arbitration.
+It, in contrast, hides more harrowing stories identified with courthouse buildings.
 However, using the contemporary intervention of artistic practice, the juxtaposition of Indigenous identity against the symbolic backdrop of colonial power raises questions of equality and representation in the architecture of such places.

 Bonemap have documented other sites in transition including Brisbane Powerhouse, The Substation (Singapore), and Tanks Arts Centre in 1993.